mtorpey/wooden-ships/2-basic.md

 ### A. Movement and Turning Allowance

 1. Before writing orders, the movement allowance for each ship must be determined.
-This movement allowance is a combination of a ship\'s battle sail speed and its attitude to the wind direction.
+This movement allowance is a combination of a ship's battle sail speed and its attitude to the wind direction.
 2. The battle sail speed of each ship is printed on the counter adjacent to the stern of the ship diagram (see 11, C. 2 of